clojure-expectations/clojure-test/doc/fixtures-focus.md

 ;; as a top-level form, usually before you define your tests:
 (use-fixtures :each my-fixture) ; run around each test ;; or
+(use-fixtures :each {:before setup, :after teardown}) ; run around each test ;; or
-(use-fixtures :once my-fixture) ; run once around the whole namespace
+(use-fixtures :once my-fixture) ; run once around the whole namespace (use-fixtures :once {:before setup, :after teardown}) ; run once around the whole namespace
 ```

-`use-fixtures` can accept multiple fixture functions if you need to combine setup and/or teardown from more than one test context.
+`use-fixtures` can accept multiple fixtures if you need to combine setup and/or teardown from more than one test context.

 Here's an example that sets up a database connection pool for use across the whole namespace and sets up a database connection for use in each test: